wassname/repeng/README.md

 -
 **The secret ingredient?** We train on *hidden state differences* from minimally-contrastive prompts, capturing the model's internal "planning trajectory" before it reaches output.
 It's alignment from the inside out—proper Chicago style.

+## Model Architecture

+The main guiding principles for our architecture are:
+1. **Operate in the model's native transformation basis**: Raw activation space mixes semantic content with positional/structural information, making it noisy for steering
+2. **Enable bidirectional control**: A single adapter should steer both toward and away from a behavior
+3. **Maintain output coherence**: Steering shouldn't degrade generation quality

+**SVD-based projection**: We decompose each layer's weight matrix W = U @ Σ @ V^T + W_res.
+This separates the model's transformation components (U, Σ, V) from residual variance.
+Projecting activations into the U-space (hs @ U) aligns our intervention with how the model transforms information, not just what it represents.
+This is analogous to operating in frequency space rather than pixel space for image editing.

+**Learnable rotations**: The pre-trained SVD basis isn't perfectly aligned with honesty directions.
+We learn skew-symmetric parameters θ_v that generate rotation matrices R = cayley(θ_v, c), allowing the adapter to discover the optimal subspace for separating honest/dishonest trajectories.
+Without this, performance drops by 75% (see Section 4.2).

+**Singular value scaling**: We scale Σ by exp(c · λ) rather than additive scaling.
+This respects the multiplicative nature of singular values as amplification factors.
+Multiplicative scaling creates cleaner dose-response curves; additive scaling causes instability and 60% performance degradation.

+**Coherence constraint**: Maximizing separation alone causes the model to generate incoherent outputs.
+We bound the NLL degradation to <0.2 nats per token, creating a trust region where steering improves without breaking generation quality.

 **Results fresh from the oven:**
 TODO